ged/schedulability/README.md

 ## Description

 Schedulability is a library for describing scheduled time.
 You can specify one or more periods of time using a simple syntax, then combine them to describe more-complex schedules.

 ## Usage

 Schedules are represented with Schedulability::Schedule objects, which are empty by default:

     schedule = Schedulability::Schedule.new
     # => #<Schedulability::Schedule:0x007ffcf2b982b8 (empty)>

 An empty Schedule has no time restrictions, and will match any time.

 To specify matching times, you'll need to construct a Schedule with one or more periods.

 ### Periods

+A schedule is made up of zero or more positive periods, and zero or more negative periods.
+A time is within the schedule if at least one positive period and no negative periods match it.

-A schedule is specified as a String that contains a comma-separated list of period descriptions.
+Periods are specified as a String that contains a comma-separated list of period descriptions.
 The string `"never"` can be specified to explicitly create a schedule which will not match any time.

 A period description is of the form

-    scale {range [range ...]} [scale {range [range ...]}]
+    [!] scale {range [range ...]} [scale {range [range ...]}]

+Negative periods begin with a `!`; you may also use `not` or `except` for readability.

 Scale must be one of nine different scales (or their equivalent codes):